CivicActions/public-sector-a11y_connect/README.md

 The application is built using Rust's package manager cargo and it can be built and run using Docker.
 The provided Dockerfile creates a container that includes all of the dependencies, source code, and the built binary of the application.
 When the container is run, it starts the application and it would be able to connect to the BigQuery using the environment variable GOOGLE_CLOUD_KEY.

+## Getting Started

+## Docs

+The documentation can be found in the [docs](docs) folder.

+## Contributing

 ## GOALS OF PROGRAM

 We are deploying (another un-related project) the A11yWatch API to perform accessibility scans on websites.

 We want to streamline the process of sending requests to that API by utilizing an intermediary solution which

-1) Sends requests to the A11y API when requests are sent to this program
+1. Sends requests to the A11y API when requests are sent to this program
-2) Waits for the A11y API/other system to reply
+2. Waits for the A11y API/other system to reply
-3) Apply out custom schema(s) to the reply data
+3. Apply out custom schema(s) to the reply data
-4) Record the result in Google BigQuery
+4. Record the result in Google BigQuery
-5) Respond to the requestor as needed
+5. Respond to the requestor as needed

 Think of this as a pass-through API.
 We make calls to it and it forwards those to external services.
 Those external services respons, it re-maps the data, and handles accordingly.